 Why choose a General Investment Account?

-• Convenience: Enjoy easy access to deposit and withdraw funds as needed.
-Just remember that early withdrawals might impact your potential returns, but don’t worry – our financial advisers are here to guide you through these decisions.
+- Convenience: Enjoy easy access to deposit and withdraw funds as needed.
+Remember that early withdrawals might impact your potential returns, but don’t worry – our financial advisers are here to guide you through these decisions.

-• Online Management: Take control anytime, anywhere.
-You’ll be able to monitor your investments though your online portal around the clock, so you’re always in the know.
+- Online Management: Take control anytime, anywhere.
+You can monitor your investments around the clock through your online portal, so you’re always in the know.

 How will I be taxed?

-The exact amount of income and capital gains tax you need to pay is dependent on your circumstances.
+The exact amount of income and capital gains tax you need to pay depends on your circumstances.
 Any income you receive from your investments will be paid to you gross, meaning no tax deductions will be made.
 You’ll need to settle any tax liability directly with HMRC.

 When investing, your capital is at risk.
 Past performance is not a guide to future performance.